Sleeping pad R-values explained

-Sleeping pad R-values are a key factor to consider when it comes to determining which sleeping pad will be best suited to your needs
+Sleeping pad R-values are a key consideration when it comes to choosing which sleeping pad will be best suited to your adventures

-As covered more briefly in our guide on how to choose a sleeping pad, the metric you should be paying most attention to when looking for the best sleeping pads for your adventures are sleeping pad R-values.
-Like the temperature rating on the best sleeping bags or the season rating on the best tents, this will tell you more than anything about the performance you can expect from your pad and its suitability for camping in different conditions.
+Armed with the R-value knowledge, choosing a sleeping pad will be much easier.
+Like the temperature rating on sleeping bags, this will tell you more than anything about the performance you can expect from your pad and its suitability for camping in different conditions.

 The purpose of a sleeping pad is twofold: to create a comfortable sleeping platform and to provide a layer of insulation between your body and the ground.
 While the comfort of a pad is determined by a number of factors and is largely subjective, a pad’s ability to insulate is measurable.
 The way it’s measured – and denoted – is using sleeping pad R-values.